-We start our performance evaluation with the analysis and validation of the throughput obtained by multicast traffic, $S_m$ .
-In order to understand the impact on performance of the number of receivers and the number of unicast stations, we perform a sweep on both variables: first we set $N_u=10$ and vary $N{rx}$ from 1 to 30 and then we set $N{rx}=10$ and perform the sweep on $N_u$ .
-The results are given in Figs. 6a and 6b, respectively.
-We use lines to represent analytical values and points to depict the simulation ones; we observe that in all cases simulation results follow very closely the analytical ones, which confirms the accuracy of our analysis.
+We start our performance evaluation with the analysis and validation of the throughput obtained by multicast traffic, i.e., S_m .
+To understand the impact on performance of the number of receivers and the number of unicast STAs, we perform a sweep on both variables.
+First, we set $N_u = 10$ and vary $N{\rm rx}$ from 1 to 30, and then, we set $N{\rm rx} = 10$ and perform the sweep on N_u .
+The results are given in Fig. 6(a) and (b), respectively.
+We use lines to represent analytical values and points to depict the simulation ones; we observe that, in all cases, simulation results follow very closely the analytical ones, which confirms the accuracy of our analysis.

-We first analyze the results with the No-ACK/No-Retry and GCR UR mechanisms, which according to Fig. 6a show the same qualitative behavior.
-Indeed, their behavior does not depend on any feedback from the receivers, and therefore their performance does not vary with $N{rx}$ .
+We first analyze the results with the No-ACK/No-Retry and GCR UR mechanisms, which according to Fig. 6(a) show the same qualitative behavior.
+Indeed, their behavior does not depend on any feedback from the receivers; therefore, their performance does not vary with $N{\rm rx}$.
 Furthermore, their performance is also quantitatively very similar.
-This caused by the configuration of their parameters: despite the GCR UR mechanism uses a higher MCS, it has to retransmit every frame R=2 times, which significantly reduces its throughput.
+This is caused by the configuration of their parameters: despite the GCR UR mechanism using a higher MCS, it has to retransmit every frame R = 2 times, which significantly reduces its throughput.

 The performance of the DMS mechanism is the lowest in all considered scenarios.
-This is caused by its poor scalability, since the number of unicast flows the AP has to transmit increases with $N{rx}$ and therefore, even though the aggregated throughput in saturation may be large, the per-station throughput $S_m$ decreases with the number of receivers.
-The presence of unicast traffic further chokes throughput, as unacknowledged frames are retransmitted until they are received or the retry limit is reached.
-Based on these results, we conclude that DMS is only potentially suitable for scenarios with very low number of stations (this will be confirmed in Section V-H).
+This is caused by its poor scalability since the number of unicast flows that the AP has to transmit increases with $N{\rm rx}$; therefore, although the aggregated throughput in saturation may be large, the per-STA throughput S_m decreases with the number of receivers.
+The presence of unicast traffic further chokes throughput as unacknowledged frames are retransmitted until they are received or the retry limit is reached.
+Based on these results, we conclude that DMS is only